 Best For: Prints With Attitude

 The original purveyor of Japanese cool, print-heavy label Undercover was founded in 1993 by then-college student Jun Takahashi.
 With punk roots and an international outlook, the brand has long fused American and British streetwear with Japanese pop-culture imagery for daring, design-forward garments.
-Today, it’s best known for its coveted collaborations with big American sportswear icons: Undercover’s Nike crossovers tend to sell out in minutes.
+Today, it’s best known for its coveted collaborations with big American sportswear icons: Undercover’s

 Best For: Reliable Basics

 For the essentials you wear every day, there is no one quite like Uniqlo.
 The genius of the high street behemoth is that the more things change, the more they seem to stay the same — you can go into any Uniqlo store and find the very same neatly cut classics that you first bought ten years ago, right alongside a brand new collaboration or on-trend colourway.
 The brand’s shirts are a particularly attractive part of its offering, and for well-priced linen in a range of summer shades, there is little competition.
 Its chinos, meanwhile, which can be altered in store on the same day, are the bedrock of many a smart casual outfit.

 Japanese streetwear collectors are so fond of Neighborhood that they scarcely let it leave their shores: the brand, which trades in luxury fabrics and bold logos, is famously hard to come by outside of Tokyo.
 But that doesn’t mean you shouldn’t try.
 Founded by design icon Shinsuke Takizawa in 1994, Neighborhood has grown into a casualwear marker of confidence and luxurious distinction.
 Its signature monochrome statement pieces, for example, are often imitated but rarely bettered.